secuvaayu1/Identifying-and-Remove-Suspicious-Browser-Extensions/README.md

 Setting up ProtonVPN felt like putting on sunglasses and walking into a spy movie.
 The IP change was instant, the encryption solid, and the speed drop small enough to ignore.

 If you care about privacy, use a VPN.
-If you don’t care… well, your ISP probably th
+If you don’t care… well, your ISP probably thanks you for the free data.